 Some important things to consider when choosing or designing a system are security, capacity, and relevance to organization and stakeholder requirements.

-There is a great deal of responsibility involved in data management, making system security vital.
+Data management involves a great deal of responsibility, making system security vital.
 Tight system security maintains data integrity and protects any personally identifiable information that may be included.

-Stakeholders may have reporting requirements that need to be met by the organization.
+Stakeholders may have reporting requirements that the organization must meet.
 If the stakeholder provides a system, the choice is simple.

-Otherwise, the data collection system must consider social change information that will need to be provided to outside entities.
+Otherwise, the data collection system must consider social change information that outside entities will need to provide.

 See Related: How to Do a Stakeholder Impact Analysis?